Spending money

 Apple offer multiple screen sizes.
 The larger screen sizes (15 inches +), are disproportionately more expensive.
 These make sense if you do a ton of work in coworking spaces or cafés where you do not have a second screen.
 If you are realistically going to do most of your work at home, it is more rational to pick a smaller laptop size, and to get a large (27 inch) monitor.

-When buying something at Apple we can get 3% cashback on purchases through Brex.
-You should be able to find that in the 'Rewards' tab on Brex or ask Charles.
-(Don't do this if you're in the UK though - use your Revolut card.)
+If you are in the US only, when buying something at Apple we can get 3% cashback on purchases through Brex.
+You should be able to find that in the 'Rewards' tab on Brex or ask Fraser.
+Don't do this if you're in the UK though - use your Revolut card as we claim back the VAT.

 Also, Amazon regularly offer discounts on Apple products of around 10%, so always worth a check before buying direct from Apple.
 If you buy from Apple, you may be asked if you wanted to purchase Apple Care - please don't buy this as it's not great value for money.